-Novath Epimacus Rukwago will spend his Professional Fellowship at The University of Iowa Center for Disabilities and Development (CDD).
+Novath Epimacus Rukwago spent his Professional Fellowship at The University of Iowa Center for Disabilities and Development (CDD).

 Novath Epimacus Rukwago works both as the project coordinator for Tanzania Association of the Deaf (CHAVITA) and for the University of Dar es Salaam.
 In both of these roles, he seeks to educate stakeholders on issues pertaining to disability, and to empower deaf individuals to maximize their potential.